The Best Testosterone Booster in 2024

 Test Boost Max relies on some familiar ingredients to boost testosterone, but it also has a handful that you won't see in too many other products.
 Central to its formula is Tribulus terrestris, which is the subject of much controversial research.
 A recent review didn't completely debunk its potential for use as an aphrodisiac or sexual performance enhancer, but it did call into question Tribulus terrestris' commonly accepted mechanism of action.
 That doesn't mean it's ineffective, but we have a long way to go before we fully understand its potential.

-Test Boost Max also uses KSM-66 ashwagandha, which is one of the better ashwagandha extracts on the market.
-And its 600mg dose aligns well with studies looking into its testosterone-boosting and mood-regulating effects.
+Test Boost Max also used to use KSM-66 ashwagandha, which is one of the better ashwagandha extracts on the market, and its 600mg dose aligned well with studies looking into its testosterone-boosting and mood-regulating effects.
+You’ll see the same dose of the same branded ashwagandha extract in Innerbody Testosterone Support and Nugenix Total-T Maxx.

-Other than the Tribulus terrestris and ashwagandha, much of Test Boost Max's ingredient profile is substandard.
-This testosterone booster uses ingredients with only a few small-scale studies supporting them, and it does so with doses often lower than those used in research.
+Other than the Tribulus terrestris, longjack, and ashwagandha, much of Test Boost Max's ingredient profile is substandard.
+It uses ingredients with only a few small-scale studies supporting them, and it does so with doses often lower than those used in research.

 Here's a look at the ingredients list: